-- In order to install SONAR, you must log on as a user who has administrative privileges.
+- In order to install SONAR, you must log in to your Windows system as a user who has administrative privileges.
 Once installed, the program can also be used by users who do not have administrative privileges. - If system monitoring software, such as anti-virus programs are installed on your computer, you must close them until you have finished installing SONAR.
-You must also remember to close applications that are not shown in the Windows taskbar. - Before opening the DVD-ROM, be sure to read the License Agreement at the end of this document.
-By opening the DVD-ROM, you agree to accept the terms of the License Agreement.
+You must also remember to close applications that are not shown in the Windows taskbar.